equino-actracker/actracker-search-feeder/README.md

 - Maven
 - Observability and debugging (the application is intentionally not bullet-prove, performance tests for sure will point a need for metrics, debugging, tweaking)

-# Role of actracker-feeder in Actracker feeder
+# Role of actracker-search-feeder in Actracker project
 The role of this application is replicating Actracker bounded context into the Actracker search engine to run search and analytics query on them.